conradhuebler/SupraFit/README.md

 > SupraFit needs QtCharts, so please provide it.
 It can/should be checked in the Installer Tools from Qt.

 SupraFit has been successfully compilied with:
-- gcc 5.2, gcc 6.3, gcc 7.3 and gcc 8.3
+- gcc 5.2 and newer versions
 - clang 3.9

 on linux systems, on windows systems using
 - mingw 5.3
 - MSVC 2015, MS 2019

-and on macOS 10.12 and 10.13 with the latest [Qt (5.13.1)](https://www.qt.io/download).
+and on macOS 10.12 and 10.13 with the latest [Qt (5.15.1)](https://www.qt.io/download).
 XCode was downloaded by the Qt Installer, [CMake](https://cmake.org/download/) downloaded and installed manually.

 > Windows 7 or higher is mandatory.

-Prebuild binaries for Windows (x64) can be downloaded on [SupraFit Releases](https://github.com/conradhuebler/SupraFit/releases).

 To obtain SupraFit 2.0, use
 ```sh